 What is a Checking Account?: A Quick 101 Guide

-Depending on the financial institution, checking accounts can have a wide variety of features.
+Depending on the financial institution, checking accounts can have various features.

-Moreover, you might find different tier of checking accounts where the more premium options will offer benefits and perks such as waived service fees or dedicated customer service.
+Moreover, you might find different tiers of checking accounts where the more premium options offer benefits and perks such as waived service fees or dedicated customer service.

-Legally, a check is a document that guarantees payment of a specific amount of money, which is drawn from a bank or other financial institution.
+Legally, a check is a document that guarantees payment of a specific amount of money drawn from a bank or other financial institution.

 With checks, you don't have to make a financial exchange in cash.